 1 Corinthians 15.3-8 KJV - 3 For I delivered unto you first of all that which I also received, how that Christ died for our sins according to the scriptures; 4 and that he was buried, and that he rose again the third day according to the scriptures: 5 and that he was seen of Cephas, then of the twelve: 6 after that, he was seen of above five hundred brethren at once; of whom the greater part remain unto this present, but some are fallen asleep.
 7 After that, he was seen of James; then of all the apostles.
 8 And last of all he was seen of me also, as of one born out of due time.

-Contrary to their own belief system, contrary to popular culture, contrary to commonsense, Jesus is alive.
+Contrary to the belief system they were raised in, contrary to popular culture, contrary to commonsense, Jesus is alive.
 They saw him themselves.
 Hundreds of people saw him.
 Jesus’s own family (namely his brother James), who had never followed him before, saw him alive, and not only followed him ever after; his siblings became apostles and church leaders.
 It convinced the Twelve so thoroughly that, rather than go into hiding like they had when he was killed, they proclaimed Jesus boldly for the rest of their lives, and were willing to be martyred and exiled for proclaiming Jesus is alive.

 Jesus’s resurrection is the event on which Christianity stands or falls.
 He’s alive, has conquered sin and death, and is our living, breathing king.
-The alternative is it’s all crap: Every miracle, prophecy, vision, experience, and remarkable act of faith, for the past 20 centuries, has been based on wishful thinking and dumb luck.
+The alternative is it’s all horsecrap: Every miracle, prophecy, vision, experience, and remarkable act of faith, for the past 20 centuries, has been based on lying clergy, gullible idiots, wishful thinking, and dumb luck.
 Statistically impossible dumb luck, but still.

 We Christians are going with the unreasonable—but pretty well-verified—explanation Jesus is alive.
 It’s what the early Christians testified to, and went to their deaths proclaiming.
 It’s what we celebrate on Easter.